Aliya-Tariq/My-Personal-Portfolio/README.md

 # My-personal-porfolio

-This repository is my **Personal Porfolio Website**.
+This repository is my **Personal Portfolio Website**.

 During one of my UNI-brakes,
-I encountered this idea of building a gamified version portfolio or simply saying combining pixels and matrix.
+I encountered this idea of building a gamified portfolio, essentially combining pixels and matrix.
 At first, I thought of simply making it a portfolio to showcase my projects and skills.
-Later on, one day when I was building my portfolio, I was struck by an idea:
+However, one day when I was building my portfolio, I was struck by an idea:

-**"Why not build the portfolio to be something unique and fun to interact with for Code Lovers?"**
+**"Why not create a portfolio that's unique and enjoyable for code enthusiasts to interact with?"**

 While working on this project,
 I was captivated by how much creativity emerges when you have the freedom to think outside the box.
 Thinking and creating without limitations certainly gives birth to something purely original.
-However, I must caution you:
-this freedom to do (or in this case, write) whatever you want means you will have predefined directions.
+However, I must caution you that this freedom to do (or in this case, write) whatever you want means you will have predefined directions.
 You will need to create your own directions.
 You'll be enticed by how much you will learn and create when working on something solo.